 Welcome to Ship's BSW Cohort.
-Class meetings will be on Monday and Wednesday evenings from 6 - 9:15pm, but the order of courses is subject to change.
+Class meetings will be on Tuesday & Thursday from 6:30 pm - 9:15 pm, but the order of courses is subject to change.
 We advise you to complete all general education requirements before beginning cohort and seminar semester.
 If necessary, up to two courses may be completed after the completion of field, but will have implications for the graduation ceremony.
 Please discuss this option carefully with the BSW Program Coordinator or your academic advisor.

-Course Schedule for Cohort beginning in Spring 2015
+Course Schedule for Cohort beginning in Fall 2016

 |Semester||Course Number||Course Title|

 |SWK360||Research Techniques for Social Workers (3 crs.) |

 *(students must have already completed Statistics or be concurrently enrolled in it)

 |SWK340||Assessing Organizations and Communities in Society (3 crs.)|

 |Fall 2017||SWK375||Social Work Skills for Working with Groups (3 crs.)|

 |SWK327||Social Work Practice with Families (3 crs.)|